httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 # Introduction

-HTTP {{!RFC7230}} is often used as a substrate for other application protocols.
+HTTP {{!RFC7230}} is often used as a substrate for other application protocols; this is sometimes referred to as creating "HTTP-based APIs", or just "HTTP APIs", although the latter is ambiguous.
 This is done for a variety of reasons, including:

 * familiarity by implementers, specifiers, administrators, developers and users,
 * availability of a variety of client, server and proxy implementations,